-The strongest college-preparatory program emphasizes steady progression in core academic areas.
+The American curriculum emphasizes steady progression in core academic areas.
 ASL offers an unusually wide array of options for students to extend their knowledge in several subject areas.
-ASL's core curriculum is enhanced by broad offerings in technology, and in the visual and performing arts.
+ASL's curriculum is enhanced by broad offerings in the computer sciences, and in the visual and performing arts.
 Students learn to make thoughtful choices to achieve the best possible balance between breadth and depth.

-Furthermore, four years of high school education at ASL offers every student ongoing opportunities to develop in the four domains of the school's mission: learning, character, community and service.
+Furthermore, four years of high school education at ASL offers every student ongoing opportunities to develop in the four domains of the school's mission—intellect, creativity, inclusivity and character.

-In order to develop into active, thoughtful and compassionate participants in a global society, every student should:
+In order to develop into courageous global citizens, every student should:

-- aspire to and model the qualities of kindness, honesty, optimism, courage, respect, compassion, humility
+- aspire to and model the qualities of our Portrait of a Learner

-- be thoughtfully, responsibly and actively engaged in their school, local and global communities
+- be thoughtfully, responsibly and actively engaged in school, and local and global communities

-- demonstrate authentic and effective leadership in school, local and global communities
+- demonstrate authentic and effective leadership in school, and local and global communities

 Grade 10 students are introduced to the next level of sophistication in writing, reasoning, quantitative and research skills that are appropriate for the high school curriculum.
 They assume greater responsibility for managing their own academic progress.
 In Grade 10, students develop important skills and learn content required for upper-level courses in Grades 11 and 12.
-Building upon Grade 9, all students take English 10 and World Civilizations II, which are core requirements in English and social studies.
-The courses students take in math, science and world languages are guided by their performance in earlier courses.
-All students enroll in a required one-semester health course.
+Building upon Grade 9, all students take English 10, World Civilizations II and Science 10, which are core requirements.
+The courses students take in math and world languages are guided by their performance in earlier courses.
+All students enroll in a one-semester health course and a one-semester physical education course.

-Grade 10 students are required to take a minimum of six credits: five credits in core academics (English 10, World Civilizations II, math, science and world languages), ½ credit in Health, and an additional ½ credit in another course.
-Most students take 7 credits in Grade 10; however, the number of credits for students depends on their academic and extracurricular commitments.
+Grade 10 students are required to take a minimum of 6 credits: 5 credits in core academics (English 10, World Civilizations II, math, Science 10, and world language), ½ credit in Health, and an additional ½ credit in Physical Education.
+Most students take 7-8 credits in Grade 10; however, the number of credits for students depends on their academic and extracurricular commitments.

 In Grade 11, students begin to refine their interests in specific academic disciplines, while they continue to deepen their knowledge and skills in all core academic subjects.
 Planning math, science and social studies sequences requires careful consideration, because the options are broad and often carry prerequisites.
 The aims of the English program remain constant, but students elect one-semester courses from a selection of topics and genres.
 Grade 11 students usually take either US History or AP US History, but they can elect to take other social studies courses.
 Grade 11 students also continue their study of their chosen world language, and some may choose to pursue an additional language.
 Academic focus and performance are especially important in Grade 11, because they determine the most appropriate Grade 12 courses.

-In Grade 11, students are required to take a minimum of six credits: five in core academics and an additional credit in another course.
+In Grade 11, students are required to take a minimum of 6 credits: 5 in core academics and an additional credit in another course.
 Most students take 7 credits in Grade 11; however, the number of credits for students depends on their academic and extracurricular commitments.

 Grade 12 students enjoy the widest range of curricular options; their course choices tend to be based on trajectories established earlier in high school.
-The greatest range of opportunities in Advanced Placement courses occurs in Grade 12; however, students typically have some flexibility to include a course or two that can be taken for enjoyment and interest.
+The greatest range of opportunities in Advanced Placement courses occurs in Grade 12; however, students typically have some flexibility to include courses that can be taken for enjoyment and interest.
 Grade 12 is a transitional year between secondary and post-secondary education, emphasizing improved study skills and increasing independence and responsibility.

-In Grade 12, students are required to take a minimum of six credits: four academic and two additional credits in other courses.
+In Grade 12, students are required to take a minimum of 6 credits.

 |Core academics (see below)||19|